Troubleshooting

 4. In ALPON Cloud, open the device's eSIM management panel and verify the active profile is the one the local carrier provisions.

-5. Read RSRP and RSRQ from the modem to confirm signal strength:
+5. Read RSRP and RSRQ from the modem:

 terminal shell